-During the financial year, the Non-Executive Independent Directors, led by the Lead Independent Director, have met several times (without the presence of Management) both formally and informally; notably, to discuss cessation and appointment of key management executives, remunerations of the Executive Directors and Key Management Personnel (including the granting of performance shares), and feedback from the Internal and External Auditors.
-Where appropriate, the Lead Independent Director will meet with the other Non-Executive Independent Directors without the presence of the Executive Directors, and the Lead Independent Director will provide feedback and recommendations to the Executive Chairlady after such meetings.
+During the financial year, the Non-Executive Directors, led by the Lead Independent Director, have met several times (without the presence of Management) both formally and informally; notably, to discuss cessation and appointment of Key Management Personnel, remunerations of the Executive Directors and Key Management Personnel (including the granting of performance shares), and feedback from both the Internal and External Auditors.
+Where appropriate, the Lead Independent Director will meet with the other Non-Executive Directors without the presence of the Executive Directors, and the Lead Independent Director will provide feedback and recommendations to the Executive Chairlady after such meetings.